 Fraud – A blatantly false statement of fact intended to persuade another person to give up something valuable or a legal right to which he or she is entitled.

 Good Faith – Honest intent to fulfill a promise to act or to act without taking an unfair advantage of another person.

 Gross Negligence – A conscious disregard of the need to use reasonable care, which is likely to cause foreseeable injury or harm to persons, property, or both.

-Hazard – Conditions that increase the probability of damage or injury.
+Hazard – A condition that increases the probability of damage or injury.

 Insurer – The company that provides coverage through an insurance policy.

-Liability – An obligation one is bound to by law to perform.
+Liability – An obligation one is legally bound to perform.

 Limitation of Risk – The maximum amount an insurer is obligated to pay in any one loss event.

 Loss – The monetary value assigned to an injury or damage in a personal injury claim.